Pelham, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 26.5 sqmi, of which 25.1 sqmi is land and 1.4 sqmi (5.40%) is water.
 The town lies along the western edge of the Quabbin Reservoir, its town line following the former path of the West Branch of the Swift River, which once flowed through the town.
 The town lies along the hills which divide the Pioneer Valley along the Connecticut River to the west from the Quabbin Valley to the east.
 The brooks in town also flow in both these directions; those in the eastern third of town drain towards the Quabbin, with the western brooks draining towards the Connecticut.
 The town is fairly forested, some of which are protected; these include Cadwell Memorial Forest, Buffam Falls Conservation Area and the Quabbin lands.

 Pelham is the northeasternmost town in Hampshire County, bordering Franklin County to the north and east.
 (Prior to the formation of the Quabbin Reservoir, the town of Prescott was the northeast corner of the county, but its lands were absorbed by New Salem.)
 Pelham is bordered by Shutesbury to the north, New Salem to the east, Belchertown to the south and Amherst to the west.
 (Because of the reservoir, there is no direct connection between Pelham and New Salem.)
 The historical center of town is located 14 mi east of the county seat of Northampton, 25 mi north-northeast of Springfield, 45 mi northwest of Worcester, and 84 mi west of Boston (though the latter two distances are hampered by not having direct routes across the Quabbin).

 Transportation

 U.S. Route 202, which was rerouted due to the Quabbin Reservoir project along the Daniel Shays Highway, runs through the eastern side of town.
-Other than a small portion of Route 9 which clips the town's southwest corner, Route 202 is the only highway through town.
+Other than a small portion of Route 9 which clips the town's southwestern corner, Route 202 is the only highway through town.
 The town is roughly equidistant from Interstate 90, Interstate 91 and Route 2 to the south, west, and north, respectively.

 The nearest rail service is the Amtrak Vermonter service in Northampton.
 Several general aviation airports are located in nearby towns, but the nearest national air service can be reached at Bradley International Airport in Connecticut.